Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey: Multi-Agent Systems

 \subsection{Game-theoretic Utility Systems}

+In multi-objective decision-making, each agent aims to optimise its reward utility across a set of objectives and to make compromises between competing objectives based on its utility function.
+However, when multiple self-interested agents learn and act together in the same environment, it is generally not possible for all agents to receive the maximum possible reward.
+Therefore, MAS are often designed to converge to a Nash equilibrium \cite{daskalakis2009complexity}.

 From a game-theoretic control perspective, most of the research in game theory has been focused on single-stage games with fixed, known agent utilities \cite{browning2005stp}, such as distributed control in communication \cite{zhang2014game} and task allocation \cite{bakolas2021decentralized}.
 Especially, recent MAS research domains focus on solving path planning problems for avoiding static or dynamical obstacles \cite{agmon2011multi} and formation control \cite{shapira2015path} from the unintentional adversary perspective.
 For intentional adversaries, the {\it Pursuit Domain} \cite{chung2011search,kothari2014cooperative} primarily deals with how to guide pursuers to catch evaders \cite{makkapati2019optimal} efficiently.
 Similarly, the robot soccer domain \cite{nadarajah2013survey} deals with how one group of robots wins over another group of robots on a typical game element.
+Fig~\ref{fig:adversarial_scenario} illustrates a group of Unmanned Aerial Vehicles (UAV) working in adversarial environments with several typical scenarios.

 Furthermore, optimal control of MAS via game theory assumes a system-level objective is given, and the utility functions for individual agents are designed to convert a Multi-Agent System into a potential game \cite{liu2019game}.
 Although game-theoretic approaches has received intensive attention in the control community, it is still a promising new approach to distributed control of MAS.
 Especially dynamic non-cooperative game theory using distributed optimization in MAS has been studied in \cite{bacsar1998dynamic}.
 In \cite{marden2009cooperative}, the authors investigated the MAS consensus and the work in \cite{xu2018nash} provided an algorithm for large-scale MAS optimization.
 However, designing utility functions, learning from global goals for potential game-based optimization of control systems, and converting the local optimization problem to an original optimization problem into a potential networked game are still open challenges \cite{abouheaf2014multi}.